When Can I Start Off-leash Activities With My Puppy?

 Muscle Development

 Just like bone development, muscle development is an essential aspect of a puppy's physical growth.
 During their early months, puppies have high energy levels and love to engage in physical activities.
 However, their muscles are still developing, and it's important not to push them too hard too soon.
 Before allowing your puppy to participate in off-leash activities, ensure that their muscles have developed adequately.
-Regular exercise and activities such as walks and supervised playtime can help strengthen their muscles over time.
+Regular exercise and activities such as walks and supervised can help strengthen their muscles over time.

 Coordination